-Recognise and provide for the following matters of national importance set out in Section 6:

-Section 6(a) The preservation of rivers and their margins, and the protection of them from inappropriate subdivision, use and development.
-Section 6(d) The maintenance and enhancement of public access to and along rivers.
-Section 6(e) The relationship of Māori and their culture and traditions with their ancestral water.
-Section 6(h) The management of significant risks from natural hazards.

-Have particular regard to the following matters set out in Section 7:

-Section 7(b) resources.
-Section 7(c) The maintenance and enhancement of amenity values.
-Section 7(f) The maintenance and enhancement of the quality of the environment.

-Take into account the principles of the Treaty of Waitangi as set out in Section 8.
+- Recognise and provide for the following matters of national importance set out in Section 6: - Section 6(a) The preservation of rivers and their margins, and the protection of them from inappropriate subdivision, use and development. - Section 6(d) The maintenance and enhancement of public access to and along rivers. - Section 6(e) The relationship of Māori and their culture and traditions with their ancestral water. - Section 6(h) The management of significant risks from natural hazards. - Have particular regard to the following matters set out in Section 7: - Section 7(b) The efficient use and development of natural and physical resources. - Section 7(c) The maintenance and enhancement of amenity values. - Section 7(f) The maintenance and enhancement of the quality of the environment. - Take into account the principles of the Treaty of Waitangi as set out in Section 8.